tomaszklimczyk/terraform-aviatrix-azure-transit-firenet/README.md

-cidr | The IP CIDR wo be used to create the VNET firewall_image | String for the firewall image to use firewall_image_version | String for the firewall image version to use checkpoint_password | Default initial password for Check Point, only required when using Check Point image
+cidr | The IP CIDR wo be used to create the VNET firewall_image | String for the firewall image to use firewall_image_version | String for the firewall image version to use

 Firewall images
 ```